 Check with your existing insurance policy.
 You may be able to include the ring and get coverage for little added cost.

+One of the most important questions everyone needs to answer is where to buy a diamond ring.
 Many diamond vendors and jewelry stores exist online and in brick and mortar locations.
 But they’re far from being equal.
 In fact, the price you can pay for similar jewelry differs significantly.
 And so does the quality and beauty you receive.

 That’s why we emphasize being selective in the vendor you choose for your engagement ring or any other fine jewelry.
 If you’re already considering a particular vendor, be sure to read our review of the company first.